Geothermal HVAC

 Ground Loop

-Regardless of the type of ground loop system, it is important to choose a reliable installer.
-Geothermal systems require substantial amounts of energy to run and it is vital to have a well-designed and efficient system in place.
-A quality installation ensures the longevity of your geothermal system, and can save you money on electric bills in the long term.
-It is crucial to flush the system regularly to get rid of any mineral deposits that can reduce the flow and effectiveness of the liquid used to transfer heat.
-A GeoDoctor expert can assist you to choose the right system for your home.
+It is crucial to choose a reliable installer regardless of the type of system.
+Geothermal systems require large amounts of energy to run and it is vital to have a well-designed and efficient system in place.
+A well-designed installation will ensure the longevity of your geothermal system, and will save your money on electricity costs in the long run.
+It is also essential to have the system flushed regularly to remove any mineral buildup.
+This can reduce the flow of heat transfer fluid and hinder system efficiency.
+GeoDoctor experts can help you choose the best system for your house.

 Vertical Loop